 “If you’re a property owner who wants a record of your property, you can use a drone to survey it each year – flying the same path and taking photos that are composited into a 3D image.
 It allows you to monitor the health of your investment over time, which is especially useful when you live in an area prone to storms, floods or quakes.
 The more records you have of anything the easier it is to map differences over time and after sizeable events.”

-Drones are also useful in mapping out older properties that don’t have any original building plans, or have plans that don’t fully reflect the changes that have been made over time.
+These machines are also useful in mapping out older properties that don’t have any original building plans, or have plans that don’t fully reflect the changes that have been made over time.

 “We worked with one client whose building had weathertightness issues and out-of-date plans that didn’t reflect its current state.
 Using the drone, we could see there had been multiple additions to the roof over the years – all different ages and materials – and watertight issues were occurring at the critical junctions between them.”

-As property experts, the Prendos Drone Team typically understands what they’re looking for when it comes to building issues, and deliver their footage in a user friendly format that allows for further, in-depth investigation.
+As property experts, the Prendos drone team typically understands what they’re looking for when it comes to building issues, and deliver their footage in a user friendly format that allows for further, in-depth investigation.

 “Before we even start flying the drone, we generally know what areas the client will need to concentrate on.
 But, regardless, we take video footage and photos of everything.
 These are given to our building surveyors who determine which photos are pertinent to the report, and the rest are kept on file in case the client needs them in the future – for an insurance claim, for instance.